Sterling Marlin: 1998–2006

 One week later, at the Protection One 400 at Kansas, Marlin had a hard crash after 147 laps and finished 33rd.
 He was diagnosed with a cracked vertebra in his neck and would be forced to miss the remaining seven races.
 Marlin was replaced by Busch Series driver Jamie McMurray, who had recently been signed by Chip Ganassi Racing to drive for the team in the 2003 season.
 McMurray won the UAW-GM Quality 500 in his second start with Marlin's car, and Marlin telephoned McMurray during the post-race festivities to congratulate him.
-Marlin ultimately finished 18th in the final season points with eight Top 5s and ten Top 10s.
+Marlin ultimately finished 18th in the final season points with eight top-fives and ten top-tens.
 Marlin's injury was the beginning of a struggle for Chip Ganassi Racing to win races on a regular basis - a slump that would last from 2002 towards 2010.

-Marlin did not finish in the Top 5 in 2003, but had 11 Top 10 finishes and matched his previous year's finish of 18th in points.
+Marlin did not finish in the top-five in 2003, but had eleven top-ten finishes and matched his previous year's finish of eighteenth in points.
 He did however come close to a win at the 2003 Sharpie 500 at his hometown in Bristol Tennessee.
 Marlin controlled the race early and mid-way and appeared to have victory in his hands until he was wrecked by Kurt Busch with less than 150 laps to go.
 Kurt Busch went on to win the race but apologized in victory lane.
-Sterling Marlin however was not pleased with Busch in post-race ceremonies, stating "What a bone-headed move.
-I guess Spencer didn't punch him hard enough.", as a reference to Kurt Busch and Jimmy Spencer's altercation the previous week.
+Marlin however was not pleased with Busch in post-race ceremonies, stating "What a bone-headed move.
+I guess Spencer didn't punch him hard enough.", as a reference to Busch and Jimmy Spencer's altercation the previous week.
 Busch would later say in a post-race interview, and later in a 2020 podcast with Dale Earnhardt Jr. that he offered to buy Marlin a six-pack of Coors as a peace offering, but was turned down.

-Despite three Top 5s in 2004, he fell to 21st in points.
+Despite three top-fives in 2004, he fell to 21st in points.
 During the 2005 season, Ganassi announced Marlin would be replaced by David Stremme for the 2006 season in order to attract the younger male demographic.
 It was also said that Richard Childress Racing had offered Marlin a deal to drive the No. 07 Jack Daniels-sponsored Chevrolet, However, Marlin honored his contract with Ganassi and finished out the 2005 season.
 He did however miss one race-the 2005 Sirius at the Glen to attend the funeral of his father Coo Coo Marlin who died of lung cancer one day before the race.
-Road ringer Scott Pruett replaced Sterling in the 40 and finished fourth in the race.
+Road ringer Scott Pruett replaced Sterling in the No. 40 and finished fourth in the race.

-He reached as high as 6th in the points standings, but would later fall to 30th in the final standings.
+He reached as high as sixth in the points standings, but would later fall to thirtieth in the final standings.